Ontario's Route Champlain

 Trip planning maps and guides

-The useful interactive map on the Route Champlain website provides travellers with information about attractions, businesses and accommodations along the route.
-Downloadable guides in PDF format are provided for each itinerary, with an outline of suggested attractions, travel details and additional maps.
+The interactive map on the Route Champlain website provides useful information about attractions, businesses and accommodations along the route.
+Downloadable PDF guides are provided for each itinerary, along with suggested tours, trip details and additional maps.

-Learn about the legend of Champlain’s astrolabe and the incredible maps and navigational charts he created with this fascinating object, discover a long-forgotten settlement in New France, or find out more about the Francophone communities on the route.
+Learn about Champlain’s astrolabe and the incredible maps he created with this fascinating object, discover a long-forgotten New France settlement, or learn about French-speaking communities on the route.

 French language services